Purpose and Policies

 - The Principia shall extend its opportunities only to those students who are prepared to take sufficient advantage of the experience to make it clear that The Principia is their rightful place.

 With appropriate differences, students must measure up to the same demands that are made on members of the faculty and staff.
 They shall continue as members of the student body only as they earn the right to do so through successful accomplishment to a degree which indicates their desire and readiness to be Principians.

 - Students shall be placed upon their own responsibility insofar as this is practicable in terms of their individual obligations as members of this community.

 It shall be understood that during a student's experience at The Principia, from pre-school through the last day in the senior year in college, each shall be subject to constructive criticism and guidance in directions which will improve their effective participation in the activities of this institution.
 This shall be particularly true in matters relating to growth as a Christian Scientist in a community dedicated to service to the Cause of Christian Science.
 The deans dealing with students shall seek every possible opportunity to provide training in unselfishness, in consideration for others, in true democracy, in good sportsmanship, in correct social customs, in appropriate dress, manner, speech, and conduct, and in any other items which will enable the student to be a good citizen and an effective Christian Scientist.
 Training in such directions represents a most important part of The Principia's contribution to the education of the student.

-- Any organized activity associated with The Principia and carried on in the interests of The Principia shall exist only as it is authorized by The Principia Corporation.
+- Any organized activity associated with Principia and carried on in the interests of Principia must exist only as authorized by The Principia Corporation.